bterwijn/memory_graph/README.md

 This is because `b` is of immutable type 'tuple' so its value gets copied automatically when it is changed.
 And because the function is called with a copy of `c`, its original value is not changed by the function.
 The value of variable `a` is the only value of mutable type that is shared between the root stack frame **'0: \<module>'** and the **'1: add_one'** stack frame of the function so only that variable is affected as a result of the function call.
 The other changes remain confined to the local variables of the ```add_one()``` function.

+Now is a good time to practice the Python Data Model.
+Here are [some exercises](https://github.com/bterwijn/memory_graph_videos/blob/main/exercises/exercises.md) on references, mutability, copies, and function calls.

 ## Block ##
 It is often helpful to temporarily block program execution to inspect the graph.
 For this we can use the `mg.block()` function: